Investability ASX Small Caps Playbook: Run an Investor Roadshow That Delivers

 - Investors boardroom: the usual scenario is for the company to visit the investors office

-- Oftentimes, a professional but relaxed group lunch works: private dining rooms, boardrooms, co-working lounges
+- Group lunch: a professional but relaxed group lunch works well – private dining rooms, boardrooms, co-working lounges.

 Reminders: